 Philip B. K. Potter

-Assistant Professor of Public Policy, Gerald R Ford School of Public Policy and Assistant Professor of Political Science, College fo Literature, Science, and the Arts
+Assistant Professor of Public Policy, Gerald R Ford School of Public Policy and Assistant Professor of Political Science, College of Literature, Science, and the Arts

 |Office:||Joan and Sanford Weill Hall